Sierra Wireless debuts a multi-network 5G hotspot for public safety agencies

 The result is a single device that can turn multiple carriers’ cellular data streams into the fastest available mobile broadband for up to 128 clients — enough for firefighters, paramedics, and law enforcement officers to stream high-resolution videos from the field or offer speedy Wi-Fi to railway passengers while they’re in motion.
 In addition to European E-Mark vehicle and international EN50155 railway certifications, the router will also be FirstNet- and Emergency Services Network/ESN-certified for broader deployment in the U.S. and U.K.

-AirLink MG90 5G is available from today for $1,599 and can be ordered through Sierra’s global channel partners.
-Support for additional 5G and public safety networks will be added as they roll out.
+AirLink MG90 5G is priced starting at $1,699, and can be ordered through Sierra’s global channel partners for delivery in the first quarter of 2021.
+Samples will be available to customers for advance trials starting in December 2020.

 You can't solo security COVID-19 game security report: Learn the latest attack trends in gaming.
 Access here